milos85vasic/Sharrow/FEATURES.md

 ## Core Features

-### 1. Multi-Service Media Sharing
+### 1. Universal Media Sharing
-Share content from a wide variety of streaming platforms directly to your MeTube instance:
+Share content from a vast array of streaming platforms directly to your local services:
 - YouTube (videos, playlists, channels)
 - Vimeo
 - Twitch